-It can be very useful sometime to run your application as a specific user.
-For instance, to debug issues.
-When the current view shows users, you will see a button 'run as' in the table, for each user.
+When you are debugging your app, it can be useful to run your application as a specific user and see exactly what the user experience is for that user.
+When looking at the User data type in the database editor, each row has a run as link.
 Clicking this button will open a new tab and you'll see how the app looks and functions as if you were this user.

 Note that until you log out, you'll be using the app as this user, so make sure you do not make changes that should not be done.